 Salary will be commensurate with experience.
 Relocation benefits and career opportunities also available.

 - Performs work in accordance with established rules, regulations, and instructions from management who review work through reports, conferences, and observations of efficiency.

-- Development of Center morale, team spirit and encouragement of positive attitude toward colleagues and public.
+- Development of Center morale and encouragement of positive attitude toward colleagues and public.

 - Liaisons to law enforcement, fire, and EMS while promoting cooperation between the agencies in all matters related to the Center and other specific components.